 Get them excited, pump them up, wax lyrical on their future prospects, and ask them questions.
 Look at where you’ve come from, the progress you’ve made, and what you’ve got to look forward to on the curriculum and calendar.

 Remind your students why the knowledge you’re teaching them is important or, at the very least, applicable to their lives.
-Cook up some real world examples of where they might see the knowledge in motion or at work.
+Offer them real world examples of this knowledge at work.
 Make it personal: e.g. why a working knowledge of vectors will improve your billiards game.
 Or how evolution explains why your little brother is such a neanderthal.

 For example, if you’re using Brainscape's flashcard platform, you might nominate one of the cool kids to make the first deck of flashcards, which they can then share with all the other students in your collaborative class sandbox.
 And since they have social status, the other kids will probably follow suit with enthusiasm.

 Human beings are hardwired to find smaller, more immediate rewards more tempting than larger, later rewards.
-And while dedicating the time and effort to studying has long-term rewards (good grades, college, career, etc.), you as an educator can manipulate your students’ atavistic need for instant gratification by offering “right now” rewards.
+And while dedicating the time and effort to studying has long-term rewards (good grades, college, career, etc.), students need rewards right now.

 For example: